 Here’s a look at the process in making these lactation cookies so you know what to expect.
 Scroll down to the bottom of this post for the full recipe.

-- Add the bananas to a medium bowl and stir in the rest of the dry ingredients to make the cookie dough.
+Step 2.
+Add the bananas to a medium bowl.
+Add the rest of the ingredients.

 Frequently Asked Questions